algobulls/algobulls_help_site/docs/member/wallet.md

 Other services that you can use without any additional charges:

-* Adding a strategy from the Choose Strategy Marketplace
+* Adding a strategy from the Choose Strategy Marketplace.

-* Viewing backtesting reports for a strategy from the Choose Strategy Marketplace
+* Viewing backtesting reports for a strategy from the Choose Strategy Marketplace.

-* Tweaking (Change parameters of) a strategy
+* Tweaking (Change parameters of) a strategy.

 ## 4. Subscription plans: